y3ll0ww/V101/README.md

 # V101
-Python Django/React Redux website.
-An educational platform for fundamental company analyses.
+An educational platform for fundamental company analyses, created with Python Django and React with Redux.